AhmadAlmasriDev/petra/testing.md

     - [Known Bugs](#known-bugs)
     - [Solved Bugs](#solved-bugs)

 Testing was ongoing throughout the entire build.
-We utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as we went along.
+I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.

-During development we made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.
+During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.

-We utilised the console in the developer tools to work through small sections of JavaScript and ensure that the code was working, and also to troubleshoot where issues were.

-We have gone through each page using google chrome developer tools to ensure that each page is responsive on a variety of different screen sizes and devices.
+I have gone through each page using google chrome developer tools to ensure that each page is responsive on a variety of different screen sizes and devices.

-We have also used WAVE to check the accessibility of our site, together with W3 Validator to check the HMTL & CSS, and JShint to validate the JavaScript.
+I have also used W3 Validator to check the HMTL & CSS.
 - - -

 ## AUTOMATED TESTING